Brooke Shields says she had a seizure and woke up to Bradley Cooper holding her hand | KRDO

 The “Suddenly Susan” actor, who had been preparing for her one-woman show “Previously Owned by Brooke Shields” at the time of the incident, said that the seizure took place at L’Artusi restaurant while she was talking to the sommelier.

 She said that after she walked into the restaurant, “my hands drop to my side and I go headfirst into the wall.”
-Shields added that she was “frothing at the mouth, totally blue, trying to swallow my tongue” during the scary episode.
+Shields added that she was “frothing at the mouth, totally blue” during the scary episode.

 The next thing she remembered was being loaded into an ambulance, where she had oxygen on and “Bradley f— Cooper is sitting next to me holding my hand.”